MatejaF/DragonHack2025/README.md

 recommended to go to specific checkups.
 In the future we wish to connect it with digital medical files of the individual end user.

-You can see the figma prototype in the 2nd branch.
+You can see the figma prototype as well.